Skip to content

 Voice & Video Calls

-Chatto supports real-time voice calls inside rooms using LiveKit, an open-source WebRTC media server.
-When enabled, any room member can start or join a voice call directly from the room header.
+Chatto supports real-time voice and video calls inside rooms using LiveKit, an open-source WebRTC media server.
+When enabled, any room member can start or join a call directly from the room header.

 LiveKit runs as a separate service alongside Chatto.
-Chatto handles authentication and signaling, while LiveKit handles the actual audio transport:
+Chatto handles authentication and call state, while LiveKit handles the WebRTC media transport:

 2. Chatto verifies the user’s room membership and generates a short-lived LiveKit JWT token.

-3. The user’s browser connects directly to the LiveKit server using the token.
+3. The user’s browser connects directly to the LiveKit server using the token and a per-call E2EE key from Chatto.

 Calls are implicit — there’s no “start call” action.
-The first person to join creates the call; when the last person leaves, it ends.
+The first person to join creates the call and a fresh E2EE key; when the last person leaves, the call ends and Chatto shreds that key.

 • A running LiveKit server (self-hosted or cloud)